naparuba/tanuki-www/content/pages/intro/vs/custom.md

 but they are rarely fault tolerant or scalable.
 Besides these limitations, they require time and resources to build and maintain.

-Consul provides the core set of features needed by a SOA out of the box.
-By using Consul, organizations can leverage open source work to reduce their time and resource commitment to re-inventing the wheel and focus on their business applications.
+XXX provides the core set of features needed by a SOA out of the box.
+By using XXX, organizations can leverage open source work to reduce their time and resource commitment to re-inventing the wheel and focus on their business applications.

-Consul is built on well-cited research, and is designed with the constraints of distributed systems in mind.
-At every step, Consul takes efforts to provide a robust and scalable solution for organizations of any size.
+XXX is built on well-cited research, and is designed with the constraints of distributed systems in mind.
+At every step, XXX takes efforts to provide a robust and scalable solution for organizations of any size.